stephaniehobson/stephaniehobson.ca/content/posts/google-tag-manager-intro/index.md

 ## What's all this?

-Your container contains 3 things: tags, rules, and macros.
+Your container contains 3 things: tags, rules, and variables.

 ### Tags